bitmark-inc/docs/learning-bitmark/working-with-bitmarks/using_bitmark_shares.md

 <br>

-### Pay for the bitmark share creation using the Bitmark-Wallet
+### Paying for the bitmark share creation using the Bitmark-Wallet

   ```shell
     #Run the bitcoind